tajpouria/ml/README.md

 On the other hand, classification problems involve predicting the categorical class or label of a given input based on the features of the input.
 The output of a classification algorithm is a categorical variable or a discrete set of categories.
 For example, a spam filter is a common example of a binary classification problem, where the goal is to predict whether an email is spam or not.
 In a multiclass classification problem, such as image classification, the algorithm must predict one of several possible categories for a given image.

 ## Unsupervised Learning

+Unsupervised learning is a type of machine learning where an algorithm is trained on a dataset without explicit supervision or labeled data.
+The goal of unsupervised learning is to uncover patterns, structures, and relationships within the data, without being told what to look for.

+One of the most common unsupervised learning algorithms is clustering.
+Clustering algorithms group similar data points together based on their features or attributes.
+For example, a clustering algorithm could be used to group customers with similar purchase behavior, or to group news articles with similar topics.

+Another example of unsupervised learning is dimensionality reduction.
+Dimensionality reduction algorithms reduce the number of features or attributes in a dataset, while still retaining as much information as possible.
+This can be useful for visualizing high-dimensional data, or for reducing the computational complexity of a machine learning model.

+One famous example of an unsupervised learning algorithm is the cocktail party algorithm.
+This algorithm is used to separate mixed audio signals into their component parts.
+Imagine being at a cocktail party where multiple people are talking at once.
+The cocktail party algorithm can be used to separate the different voices and identify what each person is saying, based on the different sound waves in the mixed audio signal.

+The cocktail party algorithm works by using independent component analysis (ICA), a technique that assumes that the observed signals are linear combinations of unknown source signals.
+By applying ICA, the cocktail party algorithm can estimate the sources and separate them from the mixed signal.